espocrm/documentation/docs/extensions/sales-pack/purchase-orders.md

 You need to have a Tax record created in your CRM.
 Taxes can be accessed at: Purchase Order list view > dropdown in the top-right corner > Taxes.

-Administrator can specify a default Tax record at Administration > Entity Manager > Purchase Order > fields > Tax > Default.
+An administrator can specify a default Tax record at Administration > Entity Manager > Purchase Order > fields > Tax > Default.

 ## Locking